Al3grus/Argus-SOC/README.md

 ## 🏗️ Architecture - MSSP Topology

 The lab uses a three-tier architecture that mirrors how Managed Security Service Providers (MSSPs) operate: a cloud-hosted central SOC platform (Hetzner), a client site with existing infrastructure and intentionally vulnerable services (Pi 5), and an MSSP-deployed edge sensor that monitors everything (Pi 3B+).
-The attacker (Kali on ThinkPad) operates from outside the client network on an isolated guest WiFi - exactly how a real external threat actor would.
+The attacker (Kali on ThinkPad) operates from the main WiFi subnet — guest WiFi provides genuine client isolation and blocks access to the lab network.

 ```
 ┌──────────────────────────────────────────────────────────────────────────────┐